 Dr. George L. Mabry, Director Music/Mass Communications Bldg.
 Room 166 P.O.
+Box 4625

-Box 4625 builds upon the existing creative arts, faculty and a history of creative projects and performances of distinctive quality.
+Phone: (931) 221-7643 or email at mabryg@apsu.edu The Center of Excellence for the Creative Arts coordinates with the Departments of Art, Languages and Literature, Music, Communication and Theatre to sponsor a wide variety of activities and study programs to promote APSU's mission as the Liberal Arts University for the State of Tennessee.
+The Center builds upon the existing creative arts, faculty and a history of creative projects and performances of distinctive quality.
 The Center commissions artists of regional, national and international reputation to create works of art presented by participants in the Center (i.e., faculty, students, visiting artists).
-Presentation of these new works and other works of historical value take the form of musical productions, recitals, concerts, theatre performances, creative writing, poetry readings and exhibitions of visual art in traditional and expanded environments.
+Presentation of these new works and other works of historical value take the form of musical productions. recitals, concerts, theatre performances, creative writing, poetry readings and exhibitions of visual art in traditional and expanded environments.
 Curricular activities sponsored by the Center include classes, lectures, workshops, seminars, master classes, public school outreach and symposia focusing on the various arts disciplines and interdisciplinary nature of the arts for undergraduates, graduate students and members of the community.
-Regionally, nationally and internationally recognized authors, musicians, artists, actors and teachers are brought to the Center as artists-in-residence. outreach program takes the Center's activities to the local community and state, developed through touring projects and artists-in-the school programs. artists and faculty work in conjunction with local school districts to implement the artist-in-the-schools program.
+Regionally, nationally and internationally recognized authors, musicians, artists, actors and teachers are brought to the Center as artists-in-residence.
+An outreach program takes the Center's activities to the local community and state, developed through touring projects and artists-in-the school programs.
+Guest artists and faculty work in conjunction with local school districts to implement the artist-in-the-schools program.
 The Center sponsors faculty research in the creative arts, with research being defined as scholarly and creative achievement.
 The Center funds undergraduate scholarships and graduate assistantships for students in the creative arts.